nicobao/agora-decentralized/README.md

 ## Supporting Both Protocols (and Others Like Farcaster)

 ### Vision:
-**Rarimo protocol nullifier becomes the core user identifier**, binding to multiple `did:key`s (basic public keys) generated on the client side of the app (using the WebCrypto API or secure Android/iOS storage).
+**Rarimo protocol nullifier becomes the core user identifier**, binding to multiple `did:key`s (basic public keys) generated on the client side of the Agora app (using the standard WebCrypto API or secure Android/iOS storage).
+More or less one did:key per user device (smartphone, browser, etc).
 These `did:key`s would then be cryptographically bound to:
 - **Atproto `did:plc`** (hosted on behalf of the user).
 - **Nostr Wallet** (if the user opts to post directly from it).